robinali34/blog_algorithms/_posts/2025-01-15-linear-programming-reductions.md

 ### Reduction: LP to Feasibility

 **LP Optimization ≤ₚ LP Feasibility:**
-- Given LP: maximize c^T x subject to Ax leq b, x geq 0
+- Given LP: maximize c^T x subject to Ax ≤ b, x ≥ 0
-- Add constraint: c^T x geq k (where k is a guess for optimal value)
+- Add constraint: c^T x ≥ k (where k is a guess for optimal value)
 - Use binary search on k to find optimal value
 - This reduces optimization to feasibility checking